From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

-Finally, we experimentally validated the binding affinities of the above 20 selected molecules.
-Surface plasmon resonance (SPR) measurements were performed by Biacore S200 instrument (GE Healthcare Life Sciences).
-HSP90 (9-236) was cross-linked on the surface of the Series S Sensor Chip CM5 (GE Healthcare) at pH=4.0 by an amine coupling kit with 1-ethyl-(3-dimethylaminopropyl)-carbodiimide hydrochloride (EDC) and NHS.
-Experiments were performed in a running buffer (1$\times$ PBS with 5\% DMSO).
+Finally, the binding affinities of the above 20 molecules were experimentally validated.
+Surface plasmon resonance (SPR) measurements were performed by the Biacore S200 instrument (GE Healthcare Life Sciences).
+HSP90 (9-236) was cross-linked on the surface of the Series S Sensor Chip CM5 (GE Healthcare) at pH 4.0 by an amine coupling kit with 1-ethyl-(3-dimethylaminopropyl)-carbodiimide hydrochloride (EDC) and NHS.
+Experiments were performed in a running buffer (1 $\times$ PBS with 5\% DMSO).
 Each compound was serially diluted by a factor of two in the running buffer.
 The compound solution flowed through the surface of the chip at a flow rate of 30 \textmu{}L/min.
 Sensorgrams were analyzed and generated by Biacore Evaluation Software.
-The inhibition constants $K_i$ of 8 out of 20 molecules could not be determined, probably due to the poor aqueous solubility or non-specific binding.
+The inhibition constants $K_i$ of 8 out of 20 molecules could not be determined, probably due to poor aqueous solubility or non-specific binding.